coolOrangeLabs/powerLoadPublic/CmdLets/doc/Get-VaultData.md

 Gets the Vault data from a search called 'Tuner', fills the powerLoad database, and downloads the files to the folder 'c:\temp\tuner'.
 The switch -ExactVersionOnly defined that just the latest and according necessary exact versions are take from Vault.

 ## PARAMETERS

 ### -VaultServer
-Defines the Vault server for the connection
+Defines the Vault server for the connection.
+Default is 'localhost'

 ```yaml
 Type: String